How to Play Pool by Yourself – Blatt Billiards

 8-ball pool is just one type of solo pool game you can enjoy.
 Other games you can play include:

-Fifteen In a Row
+Fifteen in a Row

 This game helps you hone your skills because you have to sink all fifteen balls without missing a single one.
 First, you set up the game and rack the balls just like 8-ball pool.
 Then, after you break the balls, you have to pocket one ball per turn in any order you want.
 If you miss pocketing a ball, the game is over.